Alessio-S/SSBU-Obj-Detection-And-Advantage-Calculator/README.md

 `scripts/create_label_map.py` - Script to create the *label_map* file

+`scripts/create_test_data.py` - Script to transform an MP4 video to a list of images

 `scripts/JsonToTFrecord.py` - Takes the '.json' files output from the VGG Image Annotator and turns them into '.tfrecord' files.
 Data is stored separately for each bounding box, so the .tfrecord files grow quite large based on how many bounding boxes are used per image.

 `scripts/eval_model.py` - Run this script on an image folder to test the model on those images and save the resultant annotated images